 The moral of the story was two-fold:

 - Sometimes it is necessary to lie, or at least not always be brutally honest and say everything that comes to your mind, and

-- By trying to be as honest as possible whilst also being tactful, you may actually become a better person that upsets people less and has better quality and more authentic relationships.
+- By trying to be as honest as possible whilst also tactful, you may actually become a better person who upsets people less and has better quality and more authentic relationships.

 “One lie has the power to tarnish a thousand truths.”

 In 2007, A.J.
-Jacobs wrote an article for Esquire magazine about a month long experiment that he did on a small movement called Radical Honesty.
-It was titled ‘I Think You’re Fat‘ and is definitely worth a read.
+Jacobs wrote an article for Esquire magazine about a month-long experiment on a small movement called Radical Honesty.
+It was titled ‘I Think You’re Fat’ and is definitely worth a read.
 Much more than the 1995 book called ‘Radical Honesty’ by Brad Blanton that initially inspired the article: